ryosukeito-labo/SC-TLI/README.md

 jupyter notebook
 ```

-4. Open and run the notebooks in the `Examples/` directory.
+4. Open and run the notebooks in the `examples/` directory.

 ---

 ## 🧪 Experiments

 * The `examples/` directory contains **4 synthetic model experiments** used in the manuscript.
-* The `models/` directory contains all estimated models.

 ---